runziggurat/zcash/SPEC.md

 ### Load testing

-These tests are intended to verify the node remains healthy under "reasonable load", see open questions.
+These tests are intended to verify the node remains healthy under "reasonable load".
 Additionally these tests will be pushed to the extreme for resistance testing with heavier loads.

 ### Heavy load testing